Cottis History, Family Crest & Coats of Arms

 Some of the Cottis family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cottis family to the New World and Oceana
+Migration of the Cottis family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Cottis or a variant listed above: Deodate Curtis who settled in Braintree in the state of Maine in 1643.
 Henry Curtis settled in Windsor in 1645; and another Henry Curtis settled in Sudbury in 1636.
 No fewer than 12 notable settlers settled in the New Colonies within the period from 1630 to 1680.